-FOR REFERENCE is an optional clause that can be used in a SOQL query to notify Salesforce when a record is referenced from a custom interface, such as in a mobile application or from a custom page.
-Consider using this clause with the FOR VIEW clause to update recent usage data for retrieved objects.
+Use the optional FOR REFERENCE in a SOQL query to notify Salesforce when a record is referenced from a custom interface, such as in a mobile application or from a custom page.

 A record is referenced every time a related record is viewed.
 For example, when a user views an account record, all related records (such as contacts, owner, leads, opportunities) are referenced.
-Consider using the FOR REFERENCE clause with the FOR VIEW clause to update recent usage data for retrieved objects.

-When this clause is used with a query, two things happen:
+When the FOR REFERENCE clause is used with a query, two things happen: